linazoo/third-phase/resources/cool-stuff-in-rails.md

-# Cool Shit You'll Love In Rails
+# Cool Stuff You'll Love In Rails

 ## In Controllers